 What is CI/CD?

-Continuous integration (CI) is a practice that integrates code into a chosen branch of a shared repository early and often.
-Instead of building out features in isolation and integrating them at the end of a development cycle, code is integrated with the shared repository by each developer multiple times throughout the day by committing daily to a shared mainline.
+Continuous integration (CI) is a practice that integrates code into a chosen branch of a shared repository, early and often.
+Instead of building out features in isolation and integrating them at the end of a development cycle, code is integrated with the shared repository by developers multiple times throughout the day by committing daily to a shared mainline.
 Every commit triggers automated tests and builds.
 If these fail, they can be repaired quickly.

 CircleCI in your workflow

-CircleCI may be configured to deploy code to various environments, including:
+CircleCI may be configured to deploy code to various environments, including (but not limited to):

 - AWS EC2 Container Service (ECS)